jackbayliss/livewire-select2/README.md

 <livewire:select-2 :options="$this->vehicles" onchange="callVehicles" name="vehicles" model="Vauxhall"/>

 ```
-#### How to add class
+#### How to add a custom class
-This will apply the CSS class example to the Livewire Select2 component, allowing you to style it according to your needs.
+This can apply a custom CSS class to the Livewire Select2 component, see below for an example

 ```css
 <style>